tasdikrahman/tasdikrahman.me/_posts/2017-06-01-Implementing-role-based-access-Control-easyrbac-python.md

 Now instead of defining some 100 rules for 100 teachers, I can create a `Role` called `teacher` and create users which would be assigned the role of a teacher.

-This way I can easily manage the permissions for all the 100 teachers without getting repetitive.
+This way I can easily manage the permissions for all the 100 teachers without getting repetitive as now I would just need to edit rules at the role level and not the 100 Users which were assigned the role of a teacher.

-I also get the freedom to easily delete a teacher if he decides to leave for another school for some reason or the other.
+I also get the freedom to easily delete a role from a user in a cleaner manner.
+Imagine writing individual ACL policies for every user out there.
+Horror right?

-Analogous to this would be `iptables`, this model does not scale very well when you have a couple more of users in your syste.
-By practicality, your existing rules would be circus.
-Editing and reomoving some user from that?
+Analogous to this would be `iptables`, this model does not scale very well when you have a couple more of users in your system.
+By practicality, your existing rules would be circus managing which would be a huge man-hour consumer.
+This also, increases the chance of human error while doing so.
+Editing and removing some user from that?
 Even harder.

 This is what `ufw` solves for you.